Multi-state Practice & FAQs

 EMS clinicians do not have independent practice, nor does the EMS Compact permit it.
 Under the Compact, EMS clinicians are required to maintain a relationship with an EMS agency and a physician medical director.
 The nature and licensing of EMS agencies vary by state but typically include ambulance services, rescue squads, fire departments, quick response units, and similar entities.
 In some states, EMS personnel may also be authorized to work in non-traditional settings such as medical facilities, clinics, festivals, sporting events, and concerts.

-It is the professional obligation of the EMS clinician to ensure they are affiliated with an EMS agency that is legally authorized to operate within the state or jurisdiction where they are providing care.
-It is also the responsibility of the EMS agency to provide physician medical direction, ensuring the clinician practices within the proper medical and legal frameworks.
+The EMS clinician must ensure they are affiliated with an EMS agency legally authorized to operate within the state or jurisdiction where they are providing care.
+The agency is also responsible for providing physician medical direction and ensuring the clinician practices within the proper medical and legal frameworks.

 Multi-state Privilege to Practice